CLASSIC REEL : 'The Black Cauldron'

 But if there are any complaints to be made about The Black Cauldron, they are a few.

 Taran meets Princess Eilonwy (voiced by Susan Sheridan) in the dungeon but, unless the viewer is a fan of the source material (the Chronicles of Prydain), her back story is unknown, as well as the origin of the flying yellow bauble that followed her around, and anything about Fflewdurr the bard.
-We don't know what creature Gurgi is exactly except he's clingy, rather naughty and likes to eat a lot and we see very little of Hen Wan the pig after she's rescued.
+We don't even know what creature Gurgi is exactly except he's clingy, rather naughty and likes to eat a lot and we see very little of Hen Wan the pig after she's rescued.
 We also don't know if she and Taran become a couple or if Taran later got what he wanted in the end, after his quest.

 Yet, the film as aged well in my opinion and deem it groundbreaking, a departure from 'cutesy fairy tales' and a classic that needs to be revisited.